 The 20% buffer is not a generic admission window for under-55 buyers.
 It exists for:

 If you are weighing a Cascades purchase with any 55+ rule complexity — under-55 spouse, under-55 child living at home, planned inheritance, or family-bridge scenarios — we will walk through the HOA’s current bylaws with you and confirm the buffer-availability state before you write an offer.
+Call Marc at (239) 287-5873.
+If you are an heir or surviving spouse who has inherited a Cascades home and is deciding whether to occupy, rent, or sell, call Jesse at (239) 898-6072 — we handle these sales with the discretion and HOPA fluency they require.

 Approximately 1,000 homes in the Village of Estero were drastically affected by Hurricane Ian.
 The hardest-hit areas were on the west side of US-41 — specifically along West Broadway, in the older mobile-home parks, and in properties near the Estero River and Estero Bay.
 The MAJORITY of Estero — and especially inland communities east of US-41 — fared very well.